-Disability can sometimes be a difficult conversation for example between an organisation and an individual and this process can help these conversations to take place.
-A common factor for disputes between individuals is a breakdown in communication, but with our experts we will help you to navigate these difficult conversations.
+Disability can sometimes be a difficult conversation for example between an organisation and an individual.
+This process can help these conversations to take place.
+A common factor for disputes between individuals is a breakdown in communication.
+Our experts we will help you to navigate these difficult conversations.
 Our mediators use a solution’s focused approach, in order to find common ground and ultimately a resolution.

 Areas we can help you with:

-''I am a totally blind client of Centre for Resolution and it was so refreshing and reassuring to not have to explain to the mediator why something was difficult or impossible for me to do, as he too was disabled, so had an in-depth understanding and empathy of the details of the case.''
+“I am a totally blind client of Centre for Resolution.
+It was so refreshing and reassuring to not have to explain to the mediator why something was difficult or impossible for me to do, as he too was disabled.
+He had an in-depth understanding and empathy of the details of the case.” – Sally R.

-''When you know you have been treated unfairly, it is easy to get emotional, however the calm demeanour of the mediator positively influenced the atmosphere during the mediation.''
+“When you know you have been treated unfairly it is easy to get emotional, however the calm demeanour of the mediator positively influenced the atmosphere during the mediation.” – Rebecca S.

-''I found the mediators ability to put me at ease and empathise with my situation remarkable.
-The mediator was a great listener, took pride in his work and was very professional.''
+“I found the mediators ability to put me at ease and empathise with my situation remarkable.
+The mediator was a great listener, took pride in his work and was very professional.” – Nick P.